csd81/LP/0tutorial/chapters/xx05b.md

 end;
 ```

-The order of variables and constraints does not affect the solution, but a logical flow helps in understanding the model:
+The order of variable and constraint declarations doesn't affect the solution, but a logical flow aids understanding:

 1.  **Decision on Orders:** Set `ordcnt`.
 2.  **Calculate Order Flows:** Determine `usage_orders`.